Table of Contents

 page.
 Different requests are available depending on the request

-is included on the server (object-tag
+is included on the server (object-tag) or the client

 (everything else); whether the embedding technique is compatible